jimfulton/zodb-jsonb-experiment/README.rst

      Persistent-object class name.
 Useful for type-specific logic.

   class_pickle: bytea
      A small pickle needed to instantiate ghosts.
-This will be null except when there are class_arguments.

   state: jsonb
      The object state.

-- Add a trigger on object_state that notifies: ``zodb_transaction`` with the of the tid (as a string of a bigint).
+- Add a trigger on insert or upodate on object_state that notifies:
+  ``object_state_changed`` with the of the tid (as a string of a bigint).

 - Long-running process that:

-  - Listens for ``zodb_transaction`` notifications with poll on timeout.
+  - Listens for ``object_state_changed`` notifications with poll on timeout.
 (It will log notifications missed, if any.)

   - Populates ``object_json`` using data for new transactions from